mobxjs/mobx/docs/intro/concepts.md

 In the `Todo` model above you can see that we have a `toggle` method that changes the value of `finished`. `finished` is marked as `observable`.
 It is recommended that you mark any piece of code that changes `observable`'s as an [`action`](../refguide/action.md).
 That way MobX can automatically apply transactions for effortless optimal performance.

-Using actions helps you structure your code and prevents you from inadvertently changing state when you don't want to.
+Using actions helps you structure your code and prevents you from inadvertently changing state when you don't intend to.
 Methods that modify state are called _actions_ in MobX terminology.
 In contrast to _views_, which compute new information based on the current state.
 Every method should serve at most one of those two goals.